justinknguyen/BeatBind/README.md

 ### Why Is The App Not Starting?
 - If you had "Start minimized" checked, you can find the app's icon hidden within your system tray and then right-click on it to find the settings menu.
 - Windows could be flagging it as a virus.
 Downloading the `.zip` folder instead or adding the `.exe` file to allowed files under Windows Security could fix your issue.
 - Check to see if you have the following folder, and then delete it: `.../AppData/Roaming/.beatbind`.
+Please see [Where Is My Information Saved?](#where-is-my-information-saved) to find the folder.

 ### My Hotkeys Stop Registering After Waking From Sleep
 There are rare cases where hotkeys stop registering on system wake up from sleep, and pressing `Start & Close` button again fixes the listener.
 For a more permanent fix, try disabling Windows Fast Startup.
 If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.